TeamLe-Shop/frag-engine/README.md

 Building
 --------

 Building this project requires CMake.
-Currently the only library used is SDL2.
+Currently the only libraries used are SDL2 and OpenGL.

 After navigating to the root of this project, enter the following into your
 terminal: